 The tourism office proposes a few walking routes in the area, but I would highly recommend this 11 km hike that starts and ends in Saint-Émilion but includes scenic vineyard overlooks and a visit to the peculiar Les Grottes de Ferrand.

-Side Note: If you’re heading into Bordeaux, consider a visit to the coast and Europe’s tallest sand dune.
+Side Note: If you’re heading into the city of Bordeaux, consider a visit to the coast and Europe’s tallest sand dune.
 Dune of Pilat is a one-hour drive from Bordeaux or one hour 45-minute drive from Montagne and Saint-Émilion.

 - Traveling northeast, vineyards give way to forested hills as you reach the Massif Central highland region in the middle of Southern France.
 Consider taking a break at or staying overnight near Puy de Sancy, the highest of the mountains and plateaus in the region.
 With an elevation of almost 6,200 feet, Puy de Sancy is part an ancient stratovolcano which has been inactive for approximately 220,000 years.